-- Calibration uncertainty, which is in the order of ± 7 % (k = 2) for upfacing instruments measuring downward longwave irradiance - Calibration uncertainty, which is larger for other than upfacing instruments; for downfacing instruments a blackbody calibration seems preferable.
-Blackbody calibration will result in a lower sensitivity, S, than WISG traceable calibraton. - Errors due to water deposition at clear nights; these completely block the longwave irradiance exchange between pyrgeometer and may cause the signal U/S to change from a large negative value (-100 W/m2) to around 0 W/m2.
-Water deposition at clear nights may largely be avoided by using the on-board heater of IRO2. - Errors due to solar offset, which is of the order of +15 W/m2 at 1000 W/m2 global horizontal irradiance.
-This uncertainty is not taken into account in the WISG calibration of the reference instrument. - Errors due to the choice of the cut-on wavelength of the pyrgeometer.
+- Calibration uncertainty, which is in the order of \pm 6 % (k = 2) for upfacing instruments measuring downward longwave irradiance - Calibration uncertainty, which is larger for other than upfacing instruments; for downfacing instruments a blackbody calibration seems preferable.
+Blackbody calibration will result in a lower sensitivity (S0) than WISG traceable calibraton. - Errors due to water deposition at clear nights; these completely block the longwave irradiance exchange between pyrgeometer and may cause the signal $U/(S_0 \cdot (a \cdot T^2 + b \cdot T + c))$ to change from a large negative value (-100 W/m2) to around 0 W/m2.
+Water deposition at clear nights may largely be avoided by using the on-board heater of IR20. - Errors due to solar offset, which is of the order of + 10 W/m2 at 1000 W/m2 global horizontal irradiance.
+This offset can be reduced by around 60% by shading of the instrument, typically by using a shading disk on a solar tracker.
+This error is partially caused by heating of the dome, partially by transmission of solar radiation by the dome / filter combination.
+This uncertainty is not taken into account in the WISG calibration of the reference instrument.
+With IR20WS, only measuring at night, this uncertainty does not play a significant role. - Errors due to the choice of the cut-on wavelength of the pyrgeometer.
 Depending on the atmospheric water content, the pyrgeometer will block a variable percentage of the downward longwave irradiance.
-This causes an uncertainty of the sensitivity S. With IRO2, this uncertainty is already taken into account in the WISG calibration of the reference instrument. - Errors due to instrument non-stability.
-This is now estimated at < ±1 % change per year.
-The main factor in instrument non-stability is the aging of the pyrgeometer solar blind filter. - Errors due to the temperature measurement T. For this a Pt100 or optional 10 k Ω thermistor must be read-out.
-Required accuracy of the readout is ± 0.2 °C, which results in around 1 W/m2 uncertainty of the irradiance measurement.
+This causes an uncertainty of the sensitivity S0.
+With IR20, this uncertainty is already taken into account in the WISG calibration of the reference instrument.
+With IR20WS this uncertainty does not play a significant role. - Errors due to instrument non-stability.
+This is now estimated at < ± 1% change per year.
+The main factor in instrument non-stability is the aging of the pyrgeometer solar blind filter.
+For IR20WS this filter is not present.
+For that reason we expect IR20WS to have a better non-stability. - Errors due to the temperature measurement T. For this a 10 k Ω thermistor must be read-out.
+Required accuracy of the readout is \pm 0.2 °C, which results in around 1 W/m2 uncertainty of the irradiance measurement.
 To this the uncertainty of the thermistor itself should be added.
 In measurement of net radiation, in case the upfacing and downfacing instruments are thermally coupled, the temperature measurement (and also its uncertainty) cancel from the equation.